Warm up with this cosy and flavoursome rustic soup finished with crisp cubes of chorizo.

 sea salt and freshly ground black pepper

 2 tbsp balsamic vinegar

 small bunch thyme, tied together with string (optional)

 570ml/1 pint vegetable stock

 1 raw chorizo sausage (about 110g/4oz), cut into small chunks

-Heat the olive oil and butter together in a large pan over a medium heat.
-Add the leek, carrot, turnip, sweet potato and celery and fry for 10-12 minutes, or until the vegetables start to soften but don't colour.
+Heat the olive oil in a large pan over a medium heat.
+Add the leek, carrot, sweet potato and celery and fry for 10-12 minutes, or until the vegetables start to soften but don't colour.

 Season with salt and freshly ground black pepper and add the cumin, tomatoes, balsamic vinegar, thyme, vegetable stock and green beans.
 Bring to the boil then reduce the heat and simmer for 40-45 minutes, or until the vegetables are tender.